 Foods, Diet & Supplements for Cardiac Health

-A diet high in fruits and vegetables decreases the risk of cardiovascular disease and death.
-Evidence suggests that the Mediterranean diet may improve cardiovascular outcomes.
-The DASH diet has also been shown to reduce blood pressure, lower total and low density lipoproteins.
+A diet high in fruits and vegetables reduces the risk of cardiovascular disease and death.
+Evidence suggests that the Mediterranean, dash and low-fat diets may improve cardiovascular outcomes.

-Niacin, a type of vitamin B3, may be an exception with a modest decrease in the risk of cardiovascular events in those at high risk.
-Niacin products may be used especially in those with specific lipid abnormalities such as lipoprotein (a) abnormalities.
+- Niacin, a type of vitamin B3, may modestly decrease the risk of cardiovascular events in those at high risk, especially in those with specific lipid abnormalities.

-Coenzyme Q10 can potentially counter act the negative affects statins have on muscles and muscle aches.
-In addition, it has other positive cardiovascular properties as well.
-More studies are needed to establish it as a routine supplement for the prevention of heart disease.
+- Coenzyme Q10 can potentially counteract the negative affects statins have on muscles and muscle aches.
+It has other positive cardiovascular properties as well.

-Plant stanols/sterols are recommended by the American Heart Association as having benefits in people with lipid disorders.
-It can lower cholesterol by as much as 15%.
+- Plant stanols/sterols are recommended by the American Heart Association, as they may benefit people with lipid disorders and can lower cholesterol by as much as 15%.